 26. e.
 Rhinoviruses

-Explanation: Polio, Coxsackie A and B, and Echo viruses falls under the genera Enterovirus and are resistant to acid pH.
+Explanation: Polio, Coxsackie A and B, and Echo viruses fall under the genera Enterovirus and are resistant to acid pH.
 Rhinoviruses are labile to acid pH.

 27. Try yourself